kopi-kosong/nexmo-multichannel-demo/README.md

 # nexmo API practice
 My playground of coding and demo.

-On the main page, clicking on the chat icon, a private message will be created between the configured customer_a_number and customer_b_number.

-The virtual number serves as a proxy to mask the sender numbers, so that neither of the sender will see the other party's mobile number.
+On the main page, clicking on the chat icon, a private message will be created between the configured customer_a_number and customer_b_number.The virtual number serves as a proxy to mask the sender numbers, so that neither of the sender will see the other party's mobile number.
 The demo is based on nexmo verify API.

 # Deploy to Heroku